ashley-howard/ashley-howard.github.io/_posts/2021-06-09-why-did-I-implement-a-settings-menu.md

     <source src="/assets-copy/images/posts/why-did-i-implement/left-handed-mode.mp4" type="video/mp4">
 </video>

-Altogether, creating the left-handed mode took about **10 minutes** to implement (which I understand will totally depend on the complexity of the site).
+Altogether, creating the left-handed mode took about **10 minutes** to implement (which I understand totally depends on the complexity of the site).
+I mention this as I feel like something that can take such little time can actually make a huge impact on someone's life.

-I'm not recommending everyone to go away to implement a settings menu, but to at least consider it.
+Now that I've got two settings, what do you think should be next?

 ## On that note...

 While we wait for phones and browsers to better work together in order to create system-level personalisation options, I absolutely feel that a settings menu is an invaluable tool for providing a great user experience.

+I'm not recommending everyone to go away to implement a settings menu, but to at least take inspiration from it to go on to create better web experiences for everyone.

 Are there any features or settings that you'd like to see implemented more in websites?
-Or did I miss something?
 Get in touch at [blog@ashley.how](mailto:blog@ashley.how).